 When I evaluate a scene for sunrise/sunset color potential, I look for an opening on the horizon for the sunlight to pass through, pristine air (such as the clean air immediately after a rain) that won’t muddy the color, and clouds overhead and opposite the sun, to catch the color.

 Overcast and shade

 Sunny days are generally no fun for nature photographers.
-In full sunlight, direct light mixed with dark shadows often force nature photographers to choose between exposing for the highlights or the shadows (or to resort to multi-image blending).
-So when the sun is high, I hope for clouds or look for shade.
+In full sunlight, direct light mixed with dark shadows often forces nature photographers to choose between exposing for the highlights or the shadows (or to resort to multi-image blending).
+So when the sun is high, I generally hope for clouds or look for shade.

 Clouds diffuse the omni-directional sunlight—instead of originating from a single point, overcast light is spread evenly across the sky, filling shadows and painting the entire landscape in diffuse light.
 Similarly, whether caused by a single tree or a towering mountain, all shadow light is indirect.
-While the entire scene may be darker, the contrast range in shadow is easily handled by a camera.
+While the entire scene may be darker, the contrast range in shade is easily handled by a camera.

 Flat gray sky or deep shade may appear dull and boring, but it’s usually the best light for midday photography.
 When skies are overcast, I can photograph all day—rather than seeking sweeping landscapes, in this light I tend to look for more intimate scenes that don’t include the sky.
 And when the midday sun shines bright, I try to find subjects in full shade.
 Overcast and shade is also the best light for blurring water.

 Another option for midday light is high-key photography that uses the overexposed sky as a brilliant background.
 Putting a backlit subject against the bright sky, I simply meter on my subject and blow out the sky.